Contact us

 A 17-bed medium secure admission ward for adult males with a mental health diagnosis.

-Robinson admit challenging patients who present with a primary diagnosis of mental illness which can include significant level of comorbidity for bipolar disorder, paranoid schizophrenia and psychosis.
+Robinson admits patients with complex and challenging behaviours who present with a primary diagnosis of mental illness which can include significant levels of comorbidity for bipolar disorder, paranoid schizophrenia and psychosis.

 Patients have full access to an experienced on site MDT including a designated Responsible clinician, Social worker, Occupational Therapy team, designated psychologist and assistant, full established nursing team, nurse manager and an activity co-ordinator.

-Due to the robust nature of the ward staff have to work closely with each patient and undertake rehabilitation programmes that work with any index offences violence offences including sex offenders and fire setters.
-The nursing team have been trained in the following techniques RAID, MAPA / PMAV, use of hand cuff’s and basic awareness training in to the VdT Model of Creative Ability.
+Due to the robust nature of the ward, staff work closely with each patient and undertake rehabilitation programmes that work with index offences violence offences including sex offenders and fire setters.
+The nursing team have been trained in the following techniques RAID, MAPA / PMAV, use of hand cuffs and basic awareness training into the VdT Model of Creative Ability.

 The ward have also recently implemented ‘SafeWards’ including the following interventions, which are having a positive impact;